ejp-rd-vp/resource-metadata-schema/template/BiobankOrPatientRegistry.md

 > **Warning** This field is `required`

 ## Webpages
-This is a pipe (|) separated list of the URLs to webpages with more information regarding the organisation.
+This is a commas separated list of the URLs to webpages with more information regarding the organisation.
 Each URL has to start with http:// or https://.
 > **Note** This field is `optional`

 ## Type
-Select either "Biobank" or "Patient registry" depeding on whether this describes a biobank or a patient registry.
+Select either "Biobank" or "Patient registry" depending on whether this describes a biobank or a patient registry.
+> **Warning** This field is `required`

+## Keywords
+The list of keywords applicable to this biobank or patient registry, separated by commas.

+> **Note** This field is `optional`

+## Language
+A comma separated list of ISO 639-1 two-letter codes for the languages this biobank or patient registry is provided in.

+*Example:*
+en,nl indicates that this biobank or patient registry is available in English and Dutch/Flemish.

 > **Warning** This field is `required`

 # Example